BohdanObruch/BohdanObruch/README.md

 **About me**

-- 💼 I have over 4 years of manual testing experience
+- 💼 more than 4 years of manual testing experience
-- 📋 I have completed a course on test automation from QAGuru( Python + selene)
+- 📋 did a course on test automation by QAGuru( Python + selene)
-- ⚡ I want to develop in the direction of automation testing.
+- ⚡ further development in automation testing.
 <br>

-### 🤝 Connect with me:
+### 🤝 Contact me on:

   <div>
   <a href="https://www.linkedin.com/in/bohdan-obruch/">